Quantization of intra- and inter-band Berry phases in the shift current: Model Hamiltonians of essentially noncentric insulators

 To understand the $\pi$ discontinuity, consider that the $k_y$-dependent Hamiltonian at fixed $q_x{=}\pi/2$ (and for any value of $\beta$) has a Hamiltonian vector with components: $d_1{=}\cos q_y{+}\alpha,\;d_2{=}\sin q_y, \;d_3{=}0$.
 Viewing $(d_1,d_2)$ as a two-vector on a plane, the two-vector makes one full revolution around the origin as $q_y$ is advanced by $2\pi$, if $|\alpha|{<}1$.
 Otherwise, no net revolution is made.
 This discontinuity in revolution number manifests as the Zak phase equalling $\pi$ for $|\alpha|{<}1$, and equalling zero otherwise.
 This discontinuous change in the Zak phase (at $q_x{=}\pi/2$) converts a reverting Thouless pump [illustrated in \fig{fig:zakphase}(a)] to a trivial pump [\fig{fig:zakphase}(b)]. \\

-A unit change in ${RTP}_v$ (that arises from a band touching at a non-symmetric wavevector) implies that the optical vorticity must change by two units, so as to satisfy the shift obstruction relation; this is because the relative intercellular shift is invariant across $\alpha{=}1$; recall that $\Delta \cals$ can only change if either the energy gap or optical affinity vanishes at a mirror-invariant $\bk$.
-How the optical vorticity changes by two (across $\alpha{=}1$) is a process of \emph{vorticity inversion}: an optical vortex is `swallowed' (at the band touching point) then `spat out' with opposite circulation. \\
+A unit change in ${RTP}_v$ (that arises from a band touching at a non-symmetric wavevector) implies that the optical vorticity must change by two units, so as to satisfy the shift obstruction relation.\footnote{The relative intercellular shift is invariant across $\alpha{=}1$; $\Delta \scrs$ can only change if either the energy gap or optical affinity vanishes at a mirror-invariant $\bk$, as elaborated in \app{app:invariants}.} How the optical vorticity changes by two (across $\alpha{=}1$) is a process of \emph{vorticity inversion}: an optical vortex is `swallowed' (at the band touching point) then `spat out' with opposite circulation. \\

 To understand this inversion, we return to the Hamiltonian-vector interpretation: recall that an optical vortex is an optical zero with nontrivial circulation, and an optical zero is a wavevector $\bk_0(\alpha)$ where $\bd\times \partial_{k_x}\bd{=}0$. $\alpha{=}1$ marks a transition where $\bd$ and $\partial_{k_x}\bd$ change from being parallel to antiparallel; this is possible because $\bd(\bk_0(\alpha))$, being proportional to the energy gap, vanishes at the transition point.
 The inversion in the orientation of $\bd$ implies that, as $\bk$ is advanced in a small circle around $\bk_0$, the sense of relative rotation (between $\bd$ and $\partial_{k_x}\bd$) is also inverted -- this is why the optical vortex flips its circulation.